Grow a Beautiful Basketful of

 We had a very emotional conversation when we realized her Mom and I both loved of this extraordinary tomato and that I had seeds for her.

-Ananas Noir (aka Black Pineapple) ($7.95) 85 days.
+Ananas Noir (aka Black Pineapple) ($9.95) 85 days.

 A hugely popular tomato, Ananas Noir, French for Black Pineapple, is a stunning fruit -- incredibly beautiful.
 But what about flavor?
-10 ounce.
+8 to 10 ounce.
 What good is all that flashy gorgeousness if the flavor is dull?
 Well, it's not!
 IT'S FABULOUS!

 Fragrant and sweet, juicy, ambrosial with lingering notes of tropical fruit and sunshine, luscious, unending flavor that lingers on the palate.
-One of my all-time favorites, I want you guys to try this one.
-It will blow your mind.

 A Top Seller!

-Anthony's Passionate Heart ($7.95) 78 days
+Anthony's Passionate Heart ($9.95) 78 days

 Big, red heart shaped 1 lb. fruits on a plant that withstands every type of weather.
 A marvelous tomato with rich, bold, fruity-sweet flavors and a perfect balance of acidity.